nextstrain/nextclade/docs/dev/developer-guide.md

    cd nextclade
    ```

    > 💡 We accept pull requests on GitHub.
-If you want to submit a with new feature or a bug fixe, then make a GitHub account, [make a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the [origin Nextclade repository](https://github.com/nextstrain/nextclade) and clone your forked repository instead.
+If you want to submit a with new feature or a bug fix, then make a GitHub account, [make a fork](https://docs.github.com/en/get-started/quickstart/fork-a-repo) of the [origin Nextclade repository](https://github.com/nextstrain/nextclade) and clone your forked repository instead.
 Refer to [GitHub documentation "Contributing to projects"](https://docs.github.com/en/get-started/quickstart/contributing-to-projects) for more details.

    > 💡 Make sure you [keep your local code up to date](https://github.com/git-guides/git-pull) with the origin repo,  [especially if it's forked](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

    > 💡 If you are a member of Nextstrain team, then you don't need a fork and you can contribute directly to the origin repository.
-Still, in most cases, please submit pull requests for review, rather than pushing changes to branches directly.
+Still, in most cases, please submit pull requests for review, rather than pushing changes to major branches directly.

 2. Install Rust if not already (https://www.rust-lang.org/tools/install):